zulfadlizainal/engineer/docs/lte_emtc/lte_emtc_featurealgo.md

 1. In Release 13, two types of coverage mode is being defined by 3GPP: Normal Coverage and Enhanced Coverage.
 2. The motivation is to have capability to control cell selection region based on UE capability (BL/CE UE, BL/CE Mode B UE.
 3. The mechanism being used is S criterion rule by utilizing Qrxlevmin and Qqualmin indicator.

+?> This concept focus on Cell Selection procedure.

 ***Basic Concepts*** [1] [2] [3] [4]